yjg30737/pyqt_speech_recognition/README.md

 You can find out how this works in script.py as always :)

 Basically we have to convert mp3 file into wav file to use speech recognition

+This GUI has basic thread to run the script and label(animated loading... label) to demonstrate mp3-to-text work is processing.